-- · Level 1-quoted prices in active markets for identical assets and liabilities; - · Level 2-observable market based inputs or unobservable inputs that are corroborated by market data; and - · Level 3-significant unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions.
+- · Level 1-quoted prices in active markets for identical assets and liabilities; - · Level 2-observable market based inputs or unobservable inputs that are corroborated by market data; and - Level 3-significant unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions.

-The following table summarizes the fair values, and levels within the fair value hierarchy in which the fair value measurements fall, for assets and liabilities measured on a recurring basis as of December 31, 2016 (in thousands):
+The following table summarizes the fair values, and levels within the fair value hierarchy in which the fair value measurements fall, for assets and liabilities measured on a recurring basis as of December 31, 2017 and 2016 (in thousands):

-Bal ance Fair Value Measur urements at Reporting D Date ıber 31, 016 Level 1 Lev vel 2 Leve el 3 Cash and cash equivalents \$ 3 32,074 \$ 32,074 \$ \$ Life insurance-cash surrender value \$ 3,697 \$ S - \$ 3 3,697 \$ Contingent earn-out obligations \$ 2.531 \$ \$ \$ 2.
-531
+Balance December 31, 2017 Level 1 ] Level 2 ] Level 3 Cash and cash equivalents \$ 36,542 \$ 36,542 \$ \$ Life insurance-cash surrender value \$ 3,128 \$ \$ 3,128 \$ - Contingent earn-out obligations \$ 7,993 \$ \$ - \$ 7,993 De cember 31, 2016 Level 1 Level 1 Level 1 Level 2 1 Level 3 Cash and cash equivalents \$ 32,074 \$ 32,074 \$ \$ Life insurance-cash surrender value \$ 3,697 \$ \$ 3,697 \$ Contingent earn-out obligations \$ 2,531 \$ \$ - \$ 2,531

 Cash and cash equivalents consist primarily of highly rated money market funds at a variety of well-known institutions with original maturities of three months or less.
 The original cost of these assets approximates fair value due to their short term maturity.
+The carrying value of our borrowings associated with the Revolving Credit Facility approximate its fair value due to the variable rate on such debt.

-One of our operations has life insurance policies covering 48 employees with a combined face value of \$44.2 million.
+One of our operations has life insurance policies covering 42 employees with a combined face value of \$31.3 million.
 The policies are invested in mutual funds and the fair value measurement of the cash surrender balance associated with these policies is determined using Level 2 inputs within the fair value hierarchy and will vary with investment performance.
-The cash surrender value of these policies is \$3.7 million as of December 31, 2016 and \$3.6 million as of December 31, 2015.
+The cash surrender value of these policies is \$3.1 million as of December 31, 2017 and \$3.7 million as of December 31, 2016.
 These assets are included in "Other Noncurrent Assets" in our consolidated balance sheets.